-- Closing – How easy is it to close an account with the provider or change account based pension providers?
+- Closing – How easy is it to close an account with the provider?

-Providers which offered more options within these categories received a higher feature score.
+Providers that offered more options within these categories received a higher feature score.

 What does 5-Star performance look like?

-This year, six account based pension providers received an overall 5-Star Rating – five of them are returning winners from the 2019 Account Based Pension Star Ratings, and one is new to the podium.
+This year, six account based pension providers received an Outstanding Value Award – five of them are returning winners from 2020, and one is new.

-Cbus has retained the overall 5-Star Rating it won last year for its account based pension.
-This year Cbus outperformed its previous overall score, but was particularly strong across the Cash, Balanced and Growth investment profiles.
+Cbus retained the Award it won last year for its account based pensions.
+Its Cbus Super Income Stream product was especially strong across the Moderate, Balanced and Growth investment profiles.

-According to Cbus, its account based pension offers retirees the option to tailor the amount and frequency of their payments, as well as access to retirement planning services.
+According to Cbus, its account based pension offers retirees the option to decide how much and how often they want to receive as a regular payment.

-HESTA has won an overall 5-Star Rating for its account based pension for a second year in a row, off the back of a strong performance in the Balanced and Growth investment profiles.
+HESTA received this Award for its account based pension for a third year in a row, off the back of a strong performance in the Conservative, Moderate and Balanced investment profiles.

-Prime Super has scored a hat-trick, winning a third consecutive overall 5-Star Rating for its account based pension.
-It improved on its 2019 performance, and did notably well across the Balanced and Growth investment profiles.
+Prime Super won a fourth consecutive Award for its account based pension.
+It did well across the Moderate and Balanced investment profiles.

 Prime Super says its account based pension offers flexibility when it comes to receiving your payments and a number of different investment options.

-Sunsuper has won an overall 5-Star Rating for the third year in a row, off the back of a strong performance across the board, and an especially strong performance in the Cash investment profile.
+Sunsuper received an Award for the fourth year in a row, off the back of a strong performance across the board, and an especially strong performance in the Moderate investment profile.